SafetyFOCUS 2023

 An effective risk assessment and management process helps you identify potential hazards and reduce risk to an acceptable level.
 Review the risk management process — which includes establishing risk criteria and context, risk identification, risk analysis, risk evaluation, risk treatment, risk monitoring and reporting, and risk communication.

-Your registration includes a copy of ASSP TR-31010-2020 Technical Report: Risk Management - Techniques for Safety Practitioners.
+Your registration includes a copy of ASSP TR-31010-2020 Technical Report: Risk Management -Techniques for Safety Practitioners.
+This course is the first in a three-course series for obtaining ASSP’s Risk Management Certificate.

 Learning Objectives: